Feature Augmentation of GNNs for ILPs: Local Uniqueness Suffices: Experiments

 \section{Experiments}

-We organize the experiments into three parts: (1) setup, specifying the evaluation protocol and baseline methods; (2) main experiments, validating the proposed scheme and reporting further extended experiments; and (3) ablation studies, providing empirical analysis of the method and further extensions.
+We organize the experiments into three parts: (i) setup, specifying the evaluation protocol and baseline methods; (ii) main experiments, validating the proposed scheme; and (iii) ablation studies, providing empirical analysis of the method and further extensions.
 The source code is available at \url{https://github.com/machinaddiffis/dhop_Coloring4GNN}.